-20 Note that Annex I of the SFTR RTS on transaction reporting applies this rule to the collateral securities in the repo and not the repo itself.
+32 Note that Annex I of the SFTR RTS on transaction reporting applies this rule to the collateral securities in the repo and not the repo itself.

-21 Post trade registration of a repo on a Trading Venue is usually done in order to facilitate the registration of the transaction with a CCP by using the links between the Trading Venue and CCP.
+33 Post trade registration of a repo on a Trading Venue is usually done in order to digitize a transaction to facilitate booking, reporting or the registration of the transaction with a CCP by using the links between the Trading Venue and CCP.